Blendify/blender-manual/trunk/blender_docs/manual/preferences/interface.rst

       where the center isn't necessarily your point of interest.

 Global Pivot
-   Lock the same rotation/scaling pivot in all 3D views.
+   Lock the same rotation/scaling pivot in all 3D Views.
 Camera Parent Lock
    When the camera is locked to the view and in fly mode, transform the parent rather than the camera.